skyssolutions/lynxchan/Readme.md

 3. Run `aux/setup.sh` as root.
 Optionally add either the argument `upstart` or `systemd` to install a service to act as a daemon using the `iojs` user.

 # Running
 You can either run the `lynxchan` command or start the `lynxchan` service.
 You could just run the `src/be/boot.js` file.
 Install is optional.
-Except step 0.

 # Aux
 There a couple of utility scripts there besides the install one.
 Rotating logs for the upstart service, removing installs and such.